 Update your details

-So we can stay in touch with you for each interview, you'll need to let us know if your contact details change.
-Please choose ANY of the following methods to update your details:
+So we can keep in touch, please let us know if your contact details change.

 - Call 1800 241 271 (toll free for most mobiles)

 - Fill out the reply paid form on the bottom of the letter we sent you and post it back to our survey conductors, Wallis.
 You may wish to place it in an envelope to keep your personal details hidden.
 You won’t need to use a stamp, just copy the reply paid address onto the envelope.

 Your privacy is important to us.
 See our Privacy Notice for more information.

 Take a minute to explore the LSAY data while testing your fact-finding skills by playing our Fib or Fact game.

 LSAY is an initiative of the Australian Government Department of Education and Training and follows young Australians over a 10-year period as they transition through school to further study, work and beyond.
 If your child has been chosen to take part they will be contacted once a year, for 10 years to complete a 20 minute survey.
 They will be contacted by phone and asked to share information about their current education, work and social development status.
 Alternatively, they can complete each survey online.

 The information collected as part of the survey can help to improve education outcomes, provide better training and essential work skills, and create more positive and meaningful lives for future generations.
 Information collected remains anonymous at all times, and participant contact details are kept private and confidential by Wallis Strategic Market & Social Research, an accredited research organisation.
 The use of data is restricted to research purposes only and is not to be used for commercial or financial gain.
 Detailed data can only be accessed via the Australian Data Archive (ADA) and requires authorisation from the ADA National Manager.

 - provide more tailored career information and assistance